What is the Safe and Sound Protocol — and how can it support your nervous system?

 What is the Safe and Sound Protocol?

-The Safe and Sound Protocol is a music programme that uses specially filtered music to speak directly to your nervous system — helping it soften, settle, and feel safe again.
+The Safe and Sound Protocol is a music programme that uses specially filtered music to speak directly to your nervous system — helping it to recalibrate, settle, and feel safe again.

 When your nervous system begins to register cues of safety, it becomes easier to release old protective patterns, connect with your deeper self, and begin living from a place of calm, clarity, and trust.